Y0Coss/docs-fork/pages/storage_and_backup/block_storage/cloud_disk_array/ceph_create_a_pool/guide.en-gb.md

 ---
-title: Pool creation
+title: Cloud Disk Array - Pool creation
-excerpt: This guide shows you how to create a pool using the the OVHcloud Control Panel and the API.
+excerpt: This guide shows you how to create a pool using the OVHcloud Control Panel or API
-updated: 2025-05-07
+updated: 2025-05-06
 ---

 ## Objective